The Genesis Chronicles: A Proposed History Of The Morning Of The World

 You are probably skeptical, and plenty of scientists are, too; we know of inorganic chemical processes that produce similar structures.
 But even if they turn out to be fossils, how do we know they really evolved on Mars?
 Hugh Ross pointed out that meteorites large enough to make a crater more than 60 miles across will blast earth rocks into space at speeds exceeding escape velocity.
 Out of 1,000 rocks thus ejected, 291 will strike Venus, 20 will go to Mercury, 17 will hit Mars, 14 will make it to Jupiter, and one will travel all the way to Saturn.
 Wherever these rocks go, they will take Earth microbes along for the ride.
 What this means is that even if life turns up on other planets in our solar system, how do we know they aren't contaminants from Earth?

 These flying rocks have been called various names: asteroids, planetoids, minor planets, and "vermin of the skies."
-Most of them stay in the so-called asteroid belt between Mars and Jupiter, but a few share the same orbit as Jupiter (the "Trojan asteroids"), several have orbits that cross Earth's orbit (the "Earth grazers"), one comes closer to the sun than Mercury (Icarus), one has an orbit that takes it all the way out to Saturn (Hidalgo), and one follows a planet-like orbit between Saturn and Uranus (Chiron).
-Most astronomers believe that they are the pieces of a planet that got too close to Jupiter and was torn up, providing yet more evidence that the solar system was not always as peaceful as it is now.
+Most of them stay in the so-called asteroid belt between Mars and Jupiter, but a few share the same orbit as Jupiter (the "Trojan asteroids"), several have orbits that cross Earth's orbit (the "Earth grazers"), a few come closer to the sun than Mercury (e.g., Icarus), one has an orbit that takes it all the way out to Saturn (Hidalgo), and one follows a planet-like orbit between Saturn and Uranus (Chiron).

 Also difficult to explain in evolutionary terms is the fact that each of its four largest moons is completely different from the others.
 Callisto is covered with craters upon craters, like Mercury and our own Moon, Ganymede has twisted mountains and just a few craters, and Europa is covered completely with ice.
 The fourth moon, Io, is the strangest of all; its surface is dotted with volcanoes, one of which is always erupting at any given time; a fine example of catastrophism taking place today.